Following is a white paper that tea party members and leaders can use to hone their organizational and leadership skills. I hope you find it helpful.

 Some General Guidelines

-New or young organizations tend to be weak in Executive and Management areas of Results and Process Orientations.
+New or young organizations tend to be weak in Management and Productions areas of Process and Task Orientations.
 It is critical for the group to adopt and broadly publish vision and mission statements to identify the Results desired.
 Next, it will be necessary to develop programs and processes.
 Many tea parties have members who have considerable executive or management skills, but who do not have sufficient time to engage in a leadership role.
 Work to identify those individuals and see if they can provide consulting advice and guidance to the leaders.
 Always assess the skills of your membership and make every effort to help members find a role within the organization for which they are well suited.
 People always prefer to do things that they do well, and are much more willing to participate in activities outside their zone of comfort if they are also utilized in areas where they are already strong.
 You wouldn’t use a sports car to move furniture, nor would you use a moving van to run a drag race.

 Examples of Misapplied Orientation